hund-studio/server-tools/docs/README.md

 -   Cloning the repository and run it as a Node.js CLI tool (Node.js must be installed beforehand)
 -   Using the prebuilt executable (No need to install Node.js beforehand)

-Depending on which method you pick CLI tool should be used in a different way.
+Depending on which method you pick, the CLI tool should be used in a different way.

 ### Clone the repository